Education guide - Better Access to mental health care for general practitioners and allied health professionals

 The referral should include:

-- the patient’s diagnosis
+- the patient’s symptoms

 - the number of treatment services the patient needs to receive, and